 - 9. There are separate protocols for locally resolving any disagreements that arise from the procedure for matching jobs against national job evaluation profiles, or from local job evaluations. - 10.
 These protocols include provision for referring the matching decision or local evaluation to a second panel.
-There is no right of further appeal beyond the second panel. - These protocols are set out in the following Sections of the Job Evaluation 11.
-Handbook: - (iii) Job Matching Procedure against National Job Evaluation Profiles: - (iv) National Protocol for Local Job Evaluations.
+There is no right of further appeal beyond the second panel. - 11.
+These protocols are set out in the following sections of the job evaluation handbook: - (i) job matching procedure against national job evaluation profiles - (ii) national protocol for local job evaluations.

-Annex T: Development of professional roles
+Annex 20: Development of professional roles

-- 1. The NHS Job Evaluation Scheme recognises that all healthcare professionals who have, as a base level, graduate qualification, evaluate at a similar level.
-Whilst there may be differences, these are unlikely to be sufficient to justify a different pay band.
+- 1. The NHS Job Evaluation Scheme recognises that all healthcare professionals who have, as a base level, graduate qualification, evaluate sufficient to justify a different pay band.
 This means that it is very likely that they will be placed on pay band 5.
-Thereafter, most professionals will spend a period of several years in pay band 5, developing their role. - 2.
-It is the case thereafter, that for a minority of staff there is some divergence, as different professions follow different career pathways.
-There are also often different organisational structures in place to deliver healthcare. - There are groups of staff (such as midwives) who tend to move quickly to 3. operate in roles that demand a level of autonomous decision making, in the overall delivery of care, that exceeds that normally associated with jobs allocated to pay band 5.
+Thereafter, most professionals will spend a period of several years in pay band 5. developing their role. - 2.
+It is the case, thereafter, that for a minority of staff there is some divergence, as different professions follow different career pathways.
+There are also often different organisational structures in place to deliver healthcare - 3.
+There are groups of staff (such as midwives) who tend to move guickly to operate in roles that demand a level of autonomous decision making, in the overall delivery of care, that exceeds that normally associated with jobs allocated to pay band 5.
 Typically, these roles operate without the influence of other professional groups.
 Where supervision operates, it is generally management supervision and does not normally impinge upon clinical practice.
 In such circumstances job size should be reviewed no earlier than one year and no later than two years from the date of qualification, using the NHS Job Evaluation Scheme.
 If the evaluation demonstrates that the post holder's job weight is of sufficient size to move to the next pay band (pay band 6) this should be affected without the need for application for a post at a higher level.
 It is not expected that the review will be widespread practice as the majority of staff will work in circumstances in which there is regular clinical supervision and the delivery of care and treatment is subject to control or influence from other healthcare professionals.
 There is no facility for this provision to operate in any other part of the pay structure.
+(See the guestion and answer guidance in Annex 28 (England and Wales) or Annex 28 (Scotland and Northern Ireland).